-5 Safety Regulations You Need to Know
+OSHA Warehouse Safety Standards You Need to Know

 Partly due to recent changes, there’s been an extra emphasis on OSHA’s Walking-Working Surfaces rule.
-To comply with OSHA regulation 1910.28, employers must install a guardrail system for areas where an employee could fall 4 feet or more.
+To comply with OSHA standard 1910.28, employers must install a guardrail system for areas where an employee could fall 4 feet or more.

 For example, nearly all loading docks have openings with a 4-foot drop (or greater).
 A chain across the opening will not comply with the new regulation.
 However, the recent development of the Dok-Guardian XL provides a 58-inch fiberglass curtain that can withstand 30,000 pounds of force – meeting the WWS regulation.=

 OSHA regulation 1910.900 requires employers to protect employees from risk factors such as repetition, force, awkward postures, contact stress, and vibrations.
 There are opportunities to automate operations that could only be accomplished manually in the past.